Skip to Content

 Bleach

 If you keep bleach on hand to sanitize your RV water system, you can pour some pre-diluted bleach into a sink or shower to treat the gray tank, or into the toilet to treat your RV black water tank.
 Bleach can kill bacteria and insects, including drain flies.
-You can treat both tanks at the same time.
+You can even treat both tanks simultaneously.

 Drain Cleaners

 Foaming drain cleaners can work to remove slimy buildup from pipes.
-Just be cautious of leaving them lingering too long in your tanks since the chemicals could damage valve seals over time.
+Just be cautious about leaving them in your tanks for too long, as the chemicals could damage valve seals over time.
 Always use commercial drain cleaners according to directions.

 Enzymatic Cleaners